 Home-working initiative implemented in record time

-To switch 85% of its office workers to teleworking as fast as possible, the global logistics company called on the expertise of Orange Business Services to help it add network capacity and scale up its self-managed Cisco remote access VPN.
+To switch 85% of its office workers to teleworking as fast as possible, the global logistics company called on the expertise of Orange Business to help it add network capacity and scale up its self-managed Cisco remote access VPN.

 Due to lockdowns and social distancing, all upgrading needed to be performed remotely.
 Orange and the customer formed virtual teams, working together openly and transparently to find workarounds if regular routes were not possible or components unavailable.
 This involved round-the-clock meetings to get the customer’s employees up to speed working from home in time to keep the business active.
 Orange ran several parallel scenarios to show the various options for increasing the remote access capacity, including speeding up testing and deployment.